 - I asked a clarification question about her argument, to make sure I understood it correctly in its strongest form. (“It sounds like you’re saying that if I can’t have first-hand knowledge of a person’s experience, then I can’t make moral judgments against what they do.”)

-- I argued that people can make moral judgements about at least some things without having first-hand knowledge about every aspect of it, using the postpartum depression/Andrea Yates example.
+- I argued that people can make moral judgments about at least some things without having first-hand knowledge about every aspect of it, using the postpartum depression/Andrea Yates example.
 I owe that example to Timothy Brahm.

 - I found common ground while showing that I’m not a misogynist by talking about why I’m against sexism.